Best Car Insurance in Arizona for 2025 [Your Guide to the Top 10 Companies]

 Windshield Coverage

-Did you know that some states require that your policy includes windshield coverage?
-Arizona doesn’t require drivers to have this type of coverage, however, providers do offer optional “full glass” or “safety equipment” coverage you can add to your policy.
+Some states require a policy that includes windshield coverage, but Arizona doesn’t.
+However, providers do offer optional “full glass” or “safety equipment” coverage, which you can add to your policy.
 These coverages help pay for any windshield repairs with no deductible.

-Although you’re not required to have windshield coverage in Arizona, it definitely is something to consider.
+Although you’re not required, it definitely is something to consider.
 It could end up saving you a lot of money down the road if something ever does happen to your windshield.
-(Read the review about what company is best in covering windshields in Arizona)

 Insurance fraud is a serious crime in the United States.
 From 2013-2017, property/casualty fraud amounted to $30 billion each year!
 As you can imagine, with amounts like this, insurance fraud is taken very seriously.